hvox/ira/readme.md

 ### Ira file structure
  *  Header: 8 bytes
      *  4 bytes = `00 69 72 61` = `.ira`
-     *  1 byte = version number
+     *  1 byte = version number = 0 (pre-release)
      *  1 byte = number of one-byte opcodes : 0..255
-     *  2 bytes = module by which hashes should be divided : 1..65536
+     *  2 bytes = size of linear memory in 64KiB-pages : 1..65536
- *  Optional extra options.
-Present only if module equals to 1.
-     *  Optional file description.
-     *  Optional source code.
-     *  Optional description of public function arguments.
- *  Bytecode of private functions.
+ *  Bytecode of functions.
- *  Directory structure in this format:
- *  Public functions in this format:
-     *  Function hash or path if module = 1.
-     *  Argument type and range.
-     *  Id of private function to call.
+    The last defined function is called and it is expected that this function will generate the image and place it in the linear memory.
+    Image should be generated directly after bytes defined below.
- *  Content of first bytes of linear memory.
+ *  First bytes of program's linear memory.

 Problems:
- *  Redundant byte value 0 inside linear memory content.
+ *  I don't have enough free time to do even a little bit of work on the project.

 ### Progress